submetu/Smartface--Dynamic_List_View/README.md

     PROJECTS: 2,
 };
 ```
-*These numbers do not have to be in order but they have to be unique.
+* These numbers do not have to be in order but they have to be unique.
-*As mentioned above, we now define the **data states**
+* Its now time to define those **data states**

 ```javascript
 let basicInfo = {